open-switch/opx-build/README.md

 - Docker: `sudo apt-get install docker.io`

 ## Clone the source code
-To get the source files for the OpenSwitch OPX repositories, run the commands in an empty directory (root directory).
+To get the source files for the OpenSwitch OPX Base repositories, run the commands in an empty directory (root directory).
 For example: _~/dev/opx/_:

     repo init -u https://github.com/open-switch/opx-manifest.git
     repo sync